What is the Admin role?

 - View and comment on student submissions and moderate and post to discussions

 - View and manage alerts, assignments, notifications, quizzes, and all other course content

 - View the list of courses, change course states, and undelete courses

 - View the answer matrix in Quiz Submission Logs

 - View the list of users in a course and view the group pages of all student groups

 - Access View Notification tab in Admin Tools

 - Some account-level permissions are locked by default and cannot be changed by anyone.
 Other permissions may be locked by administrators within an institution.

-- Administrators who are given student roles in a course may still be able to view admin features.
+- Administrators who are given any course level role such as student or teacher in a course may still be able to view admin features and options.
 To avoid permission conflicts, admins should create a separate account.